New Zealand mosque gunman pleads guilty to murder, terrorism

 Tarrant is the first person to be found guilty of terrorism in New Zealand under laws passed after the Sept.
 11, 2001, terrorist attacks in the U.S.

-The change in plea came less than two weeks after New Zealanders commemorated those who died during the attacks on March 15, 2019.
+The change in plea came less than two weeks after New Zealanders commemorated those who died on the anniversary of the March 15, 2019, attacks.

 “Honestly, I'm still trying to process what just happened,” said Aya Al-Umari, whose brother Hussein was killed in the attack on the Al Noor mosque.
 “I feel conflicted."